cseickel/quest/README.md

 - Manually editing a file to add your domain name is hacky, but hey it's almost dinner time. :man_shrugging: :pizza:
 - The cdk deployment itself could be in a github action and happen on every merge to `main`
 - There is no scaling policies at all.
 In a real scenario, I would specify minimum and maximum number of tasks, rules of when to scale out and in, and possibly schedules to alter the min and max values.
-- Considering this is going to receive almost no traffic, it probably should have been depoyed to a Lambda behind an API Gateway.
-I have not used that option yet so I opted for what I knew best.
+- Considering this is going to receive almost no traffic, it probably should have been deployed to a Lambda behind an API Gateway.
+I have not used that option yet, so I opted for what I knew best.
-- I didn't bother to redeirect port 80 to 443, but that should be done.
+- I didn't bother to redirect port 80 to 443, but that should be done.
 Again, dinner time!
 - I didn't configure logging at all.
-The default log group will never expire that will get costly eventually in a real application.
+The default log group will never expire and that will get costly over time in a real application.

 ### Thank You!